Notes on the Geography of The United Kingdom: London 5: Churches

 The view north to the three towers of the Barbican Estate, London's first experiment with highrise apartments.

-One New Change, which claims to be the only shopping center in the City of London proper.
+One New Change claims to be the only shopping center in the City of London proper.
 Architect: Jean Nouvel.
 Nickname: The Stealth Bomber.
-Once again the British strike home with the apt name.
+Once again the British strike home.
+No wonder: it's their language.

 Still looking east but this time toward the skyline, distinguished by the Gherkin or St. Mary Axe building about 3/4 of a mile away.
 To the left, with the mast, is the Heron Tower; between it and the Gherkin is the tri-level Tower 42, suffering for lack of a nickname.

 To the southeast, the Shard rises in gloom.
-Dare we venture another name: the Dalek?
+Dare we venture another name for it: the Dalek?

 Behind her back, an Occupy London protester rallies the troops.